 To get the dust off your paper without getting chalk dust everywhere, take your artwork outside and gently blow off the excess.

-6. To finish off your artwork, you can spray your pastel drawing with a workable fixative.
-This should be done by an adult only, preferrably outsude in a well ventilated area.
+6. To finish off your artwork, you can spray your pastel drawing with a workable fixative as an optional step.
+This should be done by an adult only, preferably outside in a well-ventilated area.

 Tips for working with chalk pastels